sevimlisezgin/lifeintheuk-privacy-policy/README.md

 # lifeintheuk-privacy-policy
-Privacy Policy for Life in the UK Test Turkish App
+Privacy Policy for Life in the UK Test App